If you're keen to keep your online activities to yourself then Tor is a great option and well worth adding to your privacy toolkit.

 The technology won't cause you any legal problems in most countries.
-(As long as you don't use it to order illicit items from deep web sites, anyway.)
+Just as long as you don't use it to order illicit items from deep web sites, of course.

-Naturally, there are some countries that ban the use of VPNs, such as China, Belarus and the UAE, also disapprove of Tor.
-That doesn't mean you'll be arrested for downloading it - China is more interested in blocking the technology, so it just won't work - but it does mean you should be more careful.
-If you're using a VPN anyway, combining it with Tor might prevent the authorities seeing what you're doing (more on that, later.)
+Naturally, there are some countries that ban the use of VPNs, such as China, Belarus and the UAE, and they generally also disapprove of Tor too.
+That doesn't mean you'll be arrested for downloading it - China is more interested in blocking the technology, so it just won't work.
+Nevertheless, it does mean you should be more careful.
+If you're using a VPN anyway, combining it with Tor might prevent the authorities seeing what you're doing, which we’ll cover in more detail shortly.

 What are the disadvantages of Tor?

 Encrypting your traffic and routing it through multiple servers does a lot to protect your privacy, but there is also something of a downside.
 The fact of the matter is that using Tor will really slow you down.

 How slow that might be depends on a few variables.
 However, we ran a speed test on a mobile device connected via Wi-Fi.
 This managed downloads of 50Mbps using our regular connection, and 2Mbps with Tor.
-Like we said... you’ll want to be prepared for the slowdown in your browsing activities.
+So, like we said... you’ll want to be prepared for the slowdown in your browsing activities.

 There's another potential problem, too.
-Many hackers abuse Tor as a way to protect their identity when they launch attacks.
+Many hackers abuse Tor, often using it as a way to protect their identity when they launch attacks.
 Platforms understand this very well, and many display warnings or block access entirely if they detect you're using Tor.

 Is Tor really secure?

 Tor's big anonymity advantage is that it's decentralized.
-The Tor network isn't run by a single company who gets to see every connection and data path: relays are run by thousands of volunteers from around the world.
+The Tor network isn't run by a single company, which gets to see every connection and data path.
+In fact, those relays are run by thousands of volunteers from around the world.
 There's no one point anyone can use to watch your logins, record your traffic or otherwise monitor what you're doing online.
 That can be a very good thing for some people who want to remain anonymous.

 Your own network can see you're accessing Tor, though, which might be a problem in a country which doesn't like web privacy.
 And although the first Tor relay doesn't need any logon credentials, it has a little knowledge about you in the shape of your IP address.

-There is a potential vulnerability in the Tor exit node, too, the server which both removes the final layer of encryption and gets to see the URL you're trying to visit.
+There is a potential vulnerability in the Tor exit node too.
+This is the server which both removes the final layer of encryption and gets to see the URL you're trying to visit.
 If you're using an unencrypted HTTP, rather than an HTTPS connection, the node may be able to log sensitive information about your activities.
 It’s worth bearing that in mind.

 Exit nodes can also use an exploit called SSL stripping to access unencrypted HTTP communications on what you think is an encrypted site.
-In August 2020, security researcher nusenu unveiled research suggesting up to 23% of all Tor exit nodes were engaged in a malicious campaign targeting accesses to cryptocurrency sites, altering traffic and redirecting transactions into their own virtual wallets.
+Back in August of 2020, security researcher nusenu unveiled research suggesting up to 23% of all Tor exit nodes were engaged in a malicious campaign targeting accesses to cryptocurrency sites, altering traffic and redirecting transactions into their own virtual wallets.

 What's the safest way to use Tor?

-Tor goes a long way to preserving your web privacy, but it has some issues.
+So, to recap, while Tor goes a long way to preserving your web privacy, but it has some issues.
 If you're looking for maximum protection, the best approach is to combine Tor with a VPN, but you’ll also need to be prepared for the slowdown in service.

-The simplest route is to connect to your VPN, then Tor (a technique called 'Onion over VPN'.)
+The simplest route is to connect to your VPN, then Tor (a technique called 'Onion over VPN').
 Now your home network only sees your VPN IP, so it doesn't know you're accessing Tor.
 The first Tor relay only sees your VPN IP address, giving it no information on who you are.
-And your VPN can't see which sites you're browsing as they're handled by Tor, so even if a server is breached by hackers, there's no way to access your browsing history.
+And your VPN can't see which sites you're browsing as they're handled by Tor.
+That means even if a server is breached by hackers, there's no way to access your browsing history.